GeneZip: Region-Aware Compression for Long Context DNA Modeling: Methodology

 {\textbf{Training objective.}} Following H-Net~\citep{hnet_hwang2025}, we train GeneZip end-to-end with a language-modeling objective combined with the multi-stage RAR regularizer.
 Let $\mathcal{L}_{\mathrm{NTP}}$ denote base-level next-token cross-entropy.
 The overall objective is: $\mathcal{L}=\mathcal{L}_{\mathrm{NTP}}+\alpha\,\mathcal{L}_{\mathrm{RAR}}$, where $\alpha$ controls the strength of region-aware compression supervision.

-{\textbf{Annotation-free inference.}} Although gene-structure annotations are used to define RAR supervision during training, GeneZip can compress unseen DNA \textit{without} annotations at inference time: boundaries are predicted from sequence, bounded routing enforces the global token budget, and the resulting tokens can be fed into any token-mixing backbone (Transformer/Mamba) and decoded for downstream tasks.
+{\textbf{Annotation-free inference.}} At inference, GeneZip compresses unseen DNA \textit{without} annotations: sequence-predicted boundaries and bounded routing produce tokens that can be fed into any token-mixing backbone (Transformer/Mamba) and decoded for downstream tasks.

 {\textbf{Inference efficiency and long-context scaling.}} Figure~\ref{fig:inference_scaling} reports end-to-end inference latency as a function of input length up to 1M bp (benchmarking details in Appendix~\ref{app:fig3-benchmark}).
-Across all tested contexts, GeneZip remains consistently fast, and the latency gap widens markedly as sequences enter the hundreds-of-kilobases to megabase regime.
-In contrast, baseline long-context models that operate closer to base-level resolution exhibit rapidly increasing runtime with length, leading to multi-second latency at the longest inputs.
-This behavior is expected: GeneZip reduces the \emph{effective} token-mixing length via region-adaptive compression, so computation is dominated by mixing over a much shorter latent sequence rather than the raw base-pair sequence.
-Together with the strong downstream results, this scaling profile supports GeneZip as a practical tokenizer-level infrastructure for ultra-long DNA modeling, complementing the end-to-end training-time gains reported in Table~\ref{tab:eqtl_auroc_models_by_dataset}.
+Across all tested contexts, GeneZip remains consistently fast, and the latency gap widens as sequences enter the hundreds-of-kilobases to megabase regime.
+Baseline long-context models that operate closer to base-level resolution show rapidly increasing runtime with length and multi-second latency at the longest inputs.
+GeneZip reduces the \emph{effective} token-mixing length via region-adaptive compression, so computation is dominated by mixing over a much shorter latent sequence.
+This scaling profile supports GeneZip as a practical tokenizer-level infrastructure for long-context DNA modeling and complements the end-to-end training-time gains reported in Table~\ref{tab:eqtl_auroc_models_by_dataset}.